-Michael Itkoff.
-Born in 1981, Michael Itkoff is a contemporary photographer currently based in North Carolina (USA).
+Michael Itkoff (born in 1981) is a contemporary photographer currently based in North Carolina (USA).
 He holds a BA in photography from Sarah Lawrence College and a MFA from ICP-Bard.

 Vivitar point and shoot P.O.S.

 I was photographing David Robinson at a 76ers/Spurs game when I was 10 years old.

 Why did you become a photographer and what does photography mean to you?

 Photography is freedom.
 It gives me license to explore the world!

 Which photographer has inspired you most and why?

 Joel Sternfeld showed me the light as an undergrad at SLC.